 JMP’s summer camps offer poverty-stricken children a positive, fun and safe environment, a respite from their onerous lives.
 Daily programs include topics on the environment, culture, history, dance, music, language, religion and sports.
 Activities are stimulating and entertaining — arts and crafts, outdoor and indoor games, hiking, talent shows and music classes.
 While emphasizing safety and having fun, campers learn life skills, gain independence and make lasting friendships.
 Among other things, the camps teach children how to cope with stress and anxiety and help build their problem-solving and decision-making skills.
 In addition to the activities, the summer camps provide children with many nutritious meals.

 To relieve the economic burden and assist those without access to affordable healthcare, JMP offers subsidized medications, burial services and financial assistance for hospital care, dental care and institutional and mental health care.
-In 2006, JMP provided over 2000 individuals with medical assistance.
+In 2016, JMP provided 5,500 individuals with medical assistance.

 Along with the delivery of medical assistance, JMP offers clients a chance to participate in health education workshops that focus on preventative care.